plasticneko/bulma-templates/README.md

 ### Example Links

-All of these are working examples in the visual sense.
-Can navigate somewhat.
+Below are examples of the templates in this repository.
 All themes contain a minimum of: an index page, an about page and a contact page.

 [blog-article](https://plasticneko.github.io/bulma-blog-article/) - article themed blog template